Caston1984/Caston1984/README.md

 - 👋 Hi, I’m @Caston1984
 - 👀 I’m interested in Reinforcement Learning and other machine learning techniques
-- 🌱 I’m currently learning for a BSc Honours in Computer Science
+- 🌱 I’m currently studying for a Masters in Computer Science
 - 💞️ I’m looking to collaborate on Reinforcement machine learning techniques
 - 📫 How to reach me on my email on caston.nyabadza@gmail.com